 The Walther P-22 is billed as a “tactical rimfire” pistol and was designed to more closely match the popular centerfire pistols on the market, rather than emulate the Ruger Mark III’s of the world.

-Released in 2002, the Walther P-22 has found immense commercial success, despite recurring issues with QC and parts breakage.
+Released in 2002, the Walther P-22 has found immense commercial success, despite recurring issues with QC, a few failures of the slide and parts breakage.
 Some have attributed the slide breaks to an inherent design flaw, while others have pointed at the use of inferior metals used.
 While the issue dogged Walther for some time, it appears to have been addressed in more recent revisions of the P-22.

 Walther P-22 Features